drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <gpuModelTest_plt>

 	Both types of GPU series RTX and A100 architectures are designed for different purposes.
-RTX GPUs are mainly desiged for realtime tasks such as playing videogames where it is imporant for the user to see the results of computations resonably quickly.
-While the A100s are specifally designed to be run in datacenters or supercomputers which dont necessarily demand the ease of acces of data being processed by the GPU.
-This leads us to the fast compute which we see on the A100s being around as fast as the RTX 3090 but they dont scale as well in comparison with core count and clock frequency since our algorithm doesnt massively rely on passing massive amounts of data bewteen the host and device.
+RTX GPUs are mainly designed for real time tasks such as playing video games where it is important for the user to see the results of computations resonably quickly.
+While the A100s are specifically designed to be run in data centers or supercomputers which don't necessarily demand the ease of access of data being processed by the GPU.
+This leads us to the fast compute which we see on the A100s being around as fast as the RTX 3090 but they don't scale as well in comparison with core count and clock frequency since our algorithm doesn't massively rely on passing massive amounts of data between the host and device.

 //#pagebreak()
 == Data Structures

-	The core data structure that is needed in this algorithm is one to represent a the triangulation itself.
+	The core data structure that is needed in this algorithm is one to represent the triangulation itself.
-	There are a handful of different approaches to this problem inculding representing edges by the qaud edge data structure @Guibas85 however we choose to represent the triangles in our triangulation by explicit triangle structures @Nanjappa12 which hold neccesary information about their neighbours for the construction of the trianulation and for performing point insertion and flipping operations.
+	There are a handful of different approaches to this problem including representing edges by the qaud edge data structure @Guibas85 however we choose to represent the triangles in our triangulation by explicit triangle structures @Nanjappa12 which hold necessary information about their neighbours for the construction of the triangulation and for performing point insertion and flipping operations.

 	#figure(
-		caption: [Data structure needed for Point instertion algorithm.
-Its main features are that it holds a pointer to an array of points which will be used for the triangulation, the index of those points as ints which form this triangle, its daughter triangles which are represented as ints which belong to an array of all triangle elements and whether this triangle is used in the trianglulation constructed so far.
-Aligned to 64 bytes for more efficient accesing of memory.
+		caption: [Data structure needed for Point insertion algorithm.
+Its main features are that it holds a pointer to an array of points which will be used for the triangulation, the index of those points as ints which form this triangle, its daughter triangles which are represented as ints which belong to an array of all triangle elements and whether this triangle is used in the triangulation constructed so far.
+Aligned to 64 bytes for more efficient accessing of memory.
 		],

 		```c